MeganRoberts-dev/fit_horse/TESTING.md

 ## Code Validation
 ### HTML

-I have used the recommended [HTML W3C Validator](https://validator.w3.org) to validate all of my HTML files.
+The recommended [HTML W3C Validator](https://validator.w3.org) was used to validate all HTML files.

 | Directory | File | Screenshot | Notes |
 | --- | --- | --- | --- |